-My research focuses on strategies to reduce chronic poverty through human capital accumulation.
+My research focuses on strategies to reduce chronic poverty through human capital accumulation in developing countries.

 Working Paper / Work in Progress

 - Yuma Noritomo.
 Does the timing of productivity shocks in childhood affect educational attainment?
-[Scheduled presentation: CSAE, JADE, Kobe, Wageningen, ES World Congress] Kanematsu Award
+Kanematsu Award, Nishijima Award

 - Christopher Barrett, Nathan Jensen, Karlijn Morsink, Yuma Noritomo, Hyuk Harry Son, Rupsha Banerjee, and Nils Teufel.
-Long-run effects of catastrophic drought insurance.
-[Scheduled presentation: Kyoto, Cornell, UNU-WIDER] Submitted
+Long-run effects of catastrophic drought insurance. [slide] Submitted

 - Takuya Hasebe, Yuma Noritomo, and Bilesha Weeraratne.
-Restricting mothersβ international migration and human capital investment.
-[Scheduled presentation: AEDC]
+Restricting mothers' international migration and human capital investment.
+Submitted

 - Yuma Noritomo and Karlijn Morsink.
 Trading off human capital versus productive asset investment: perceptions of risk and return.